-Benefits are advance-funded using the individual entry age actuarial cost method.
-Significant actuarial assumptions, based on OPERS's latest actuarial review performed as of December 31, 2005, include a rate of return on investments of 6.50 percent, an annual increase in active employee total payroll of 4.00 percent compounded annually (assuming no change in the number of active employees) and an additional increase in total payroll of between .50 percent and 6.3 percent based on additional annual pay increases.
-Health care costs were assumed to increase between .50 and 6.00 percent annually for the next nine years and 4.00 percent annually after nine years.
+Benefits are advance-funded using the entry age normal actuarial cost method.
+Significant actuarial assumptions, based on OPERS's latest actuarial review performed as of December 31, 2008, include a rate of return on investments of 6.5 percent, an annual increase in active employee total payroll of 4.00 percent compounded annually (assuming no change in the number of active employees).
+In addition, annual pay increases over and above the 4% base increase, were assumed to range from .50% to 6.30%.
+Health care costs were assumed to increase at the projected wage inflation rate plus an additional factor ranging from .50% to 3% for the next 6 years.
+In subsequent years, (7 and beyond) health care costs were assumed to increase at 4% (the projected wage inflation.)